 Types of marketing attribution models

-The marketing attribution model has lots of variety that businesses can use flexibly for their own purposes.
-Each model has its own way of looking at different touchpoints and customer journeys.
-Here are some of the most common and easy-to-use models for tracking your marketing campaigns:
+The attribution model has lots of variety that businesses can use flexibly for their purposes.
+In the next sections, we’re going to introduce to you 7 most common most common and easy-to-use models for tracking your marketing campaigns.
+Basically, they’re divided into 2 big categories: Single-touch and Multi-touch marketing attribution models.

 – Useful for businesses that are focused on brand awareness or lead generation